Azure/AKS-Construction/samples/shared-acr/README.md

 # Shared ACR Sample

-This sample showcases a using the AKS Construction bicep code to utilise an existing Azure Container Registry that would likely be shared by many AKS Clusters.
+This sample shows how to use an existing Azure Container Registry with a new AKS Construction deployment.

 Specifically it shows;

-1. Scoped RBAC deployment of the ACR role assignment
+1. Scoped RBAC assignment of the ACR pull role

 ## Deploying the sample